 Check out the sweater selection at your local pet supply store.
-Older dogs, like older people, have a more difficult time maintaining their body temperature.
+Older dogs, like older people, sometimes have a more difficult time maintaining their body temperature.
 This problem is even more pronounced in slender, short-coated breeds like the Greyhound or Whippet or in tiny dogs.

 Take our breed quiz to find your next pet.